Fallout 3: Early development and writing

+Gameplay and design

 A common joke among fans and journalists before the release of Fallout 3 was to describe it as "Oblivion but with guns".
 Due to Bethesda's previous oeuvre with high fantasy role-playing games, some players questioned whether Fallout 3 would simply be an iteration of The Elder Scrolls IV: Oblivion.
 Bethesda sought to incorporate elements of first-person shooter games, while also allowing players to approach combat with a more tactical nuance commonly found in role-playing games.
 Executive producer Todd Howard wanted the combat to be a mix of real-time and turn-based combat, which led to the creation of the V.A.T.S. system.
 Howard emphasized "cinematic" combat, and Simonet accomplished this goal by adding slow-motion effects whenever the player used V.A.T.S.
 The inspiration for the slow motion effects while in V.A.T.S. came from the slow motion replays of car crashes from the Burnout series.
 Bethesda developers later discussed how they felt the shooting mechanics in Fallout 3 were one of the weaker elements of the game.
-Burgess remarked, "We didn't really have first-person shooter experts, we didn’t really know ...
+Burgess remarked, "We didn't really have first-person shooter experts, we didn't really know ...
 If nothing else, it speaks to some of the ways we were successful that the mediocrity of the shooting didn't matter."

 The original setting for Fallout 3 was the West Coast of the United States, but early in development, the setting changed to the Washington metropolitan area.
 Pagliarulo said this decision stemmed from the adage "write what you know", as Bethesda was based in Rockville, Maryland, a city close to Washington, D.C.
 Burgess wanted Washington, D.C. to be a difficult location to explore, with harder enemies and more radiation.
 Due to how the game engine worked, Washington, D.C. needed to be split into separate zones connected by the Washington Metro.
 Playtesters routinely struggled to navigate the Metro, and complained the increased difficulty made the area less enjoyable.
 Bethesda attempted to remove the dividers separating the zones, but Burgess said the initial test did not show promise, and the idea was dropped.
 Burgess claims a proper test could have yielded a different result, and describes the entire Washington, D.C. area as "the big mistake I feel I made on [Fallout 3]".